Commission complaints – what you need to know

 • 7 October 2025 – The FCA published a consultation paper proposing a redress scheme for affected customers.

-• 18 November 2025 – Consultation expected to close.
+• 12 December 2025 – Consultation period closed.
 No final decisions yet.

 What this means for you